verus-lang/verus/CONTRIBUTING.md

 vargo fmt
 ```

-If you want to edit the source code of Verus in VS Code, copy
+If you want to use VS Code to edit the source code of Verus, copy
-`.vscode/settings.json.template` to `.vscode/settings.json` and then edit that
+`.vscode/settings.json.template` to `.vscode/settings.json` and then
-file to customize it for your local setup.
-For instance, delete `[.exe]` if
+edit that file to customize it for your local setup.
+For instance,
-you're not using Windows and change it to `.exe` if you are.
+delete `[.exe]` if you're not using Windows and change it to `.exe` if
+you are.

 ### Running verusfmt manually